cobaltspeech/sdk-luna/grpc/cpp-luna/README.md

 ## CMake Build
 To help simplify the build process, this project uses [CMake](www.cmake.org).
-CMake will automatically download the grpc source code and include it as a subproject, giving access to the grpc libraries and the protoc compiler.
+CMake will automatically download the gRPC source code and include it as a subproject, giving access to the gRPC libraries and the protoc compiler.

 To build as a standalone library execute the following
 commands: